kennyhei/react-formik-step-wizard/README.md

 ## Navigation

-If you wish to include a shared navigation for all steps in your wizard, you can create your own component and pass it to `Wizard` using `footer` props.
+If you wish to include a shared navigation for all steps in your wizard, you can create your own component and pass it to `Wizard` using `footer` or `header` props.
 When you do that, the following properties would be useful to retrieve from `Wizard` using `useWizard` hook:

 - `goToPreviousStep`: Function that goes to previous step.
 - `isFirstStep`: Boolean indicating whether step is first step.